fairyinabottle4/manifest-frontend/README.md

 * Store info in database and pull passenger info from database where applicable.
 * Differentiate seats and travel class by aircraft type.
+* Containerize with Docker.
+Currently, there are issues with building linux/amd64 images using Apple Silicon with nodejs 16.

 ## Some screenshots